Download your Free Guide

 308 calories, 55g carbs, 7.8g fat, 7.6g protein

-1 serving mixed leafy green salad with olive oil and lemon dressing
+1 serving mixed leafy green salad witholive oil and lemon dressing

 400 calories: 10.9g carbs, 40.8g fat, 1.4g protein